signal-csharp/Signal-Windows/README.md

 ## I want to try it out but I'm not a developer
 You can get Signal-Windows from the Windows store with [this invite link](http://go.microsoft.com/fwlink/?LinkId=532540&mstoken=CQ4QC-KPTJV-XP2VT-67J39-7R9QZ).

+Support for completing CAPTCHAs is provided by [CAPTCHA for Signal Private Messenger](https://github.com/signal-csharp/SignalCaptcha) and its store link is here: https://www.microsoft.com/store/apps/9NXCBTL0SBPJ

 ## Bug reports
 Found a bug?
 Great!
 Open a pull request or an issue.